open-cogsci/osdoc/include/api/joystick.md

 __Returns:__

 A (event, value, timestamp) tuple.
-The value is `None` if a timeout occurs.
+The value is `None` if a timeout occurs. `event` is one of `None`, 'joybuttonpress', 'joyballmotion', 'joyaxismotion', or 'joyhatmotion'

 - Type: tuple